 \section{Abstract}

 We investigate the evolution of a given eigenvector of a symmetric (deterministic or random) matrix under the addition of a matrix in the Gaussian orthogonal ensemble.
 We quantify the overlap between this single vector with the eigenvectors of the initial matrix and identify precisely a ``Cauchy-flight'' regime.
 In particular, we compute the local density of this vector in the eigenvalues space of the initial matrix.
-Our results are obtained in a non perturbative setting and are derived using the idea of Ledoit and P\'ech\'e in \cite{sandrine}.
-Finally, we revisit our former results on the eigenspace dynamics giving a robust derivation of a result obtained in \cite{vectors} in a semi-perturbative regime.
+Our results are obtained in a non perturbative setting and are derived using the ideas of [O. Ledoit and S. P\'ech\'e, Prob.
+Th.
+Rel.
+Fields, {\bf 151} 233 (2011)].
+Finally, we give a robust derivation of a result obtained in [R. Allez and J.-P. Bouchaud, Phys.
+Rev. E {\bf 86}, 046202 (2012)] to study eigenspace dynamics in a semi-perturbative regime.